prabowo02/prabowo02.github.io/_docs/content/posts/fft.md

 ---

 This is not a tutorial.
 It's just an overview for those who already (hopefully) understood FFT.
+(Actually, more of a personal note to myself)

 ### So what is FFT?